Updated Free Childminder Contracts and Fees Policies

 Alternatively, you might feel, on reflection, that it is better to have a conversation with parents about the situation, rather than adding a legally unenforceable clause in your Contract and Fees Policy.
 You could, for example, ask parents if they are in a secure enough financial position to support you with paying a retainer whilst you are closed.
 However, it is up to you to discuss that with parents.

-The FREE Childcare.co.uk guidance to writing a Childminder Contract and Fees Policy has been updated in April 2020 to reflect this information.
+The FREE Childcare.co.uk guidance to writing a Childminder Contract and Fees Policy has been updated in August 2020 to reflect this information and as a result of the findings of the recent CMA investigation into the early years sector and their open letter.

 Don’t have an account?
 Register free today